 Good Laboratory Practices (GLP) requires that data and results be reviewed and approved by another scientist (i.e. not the person who took and recorded the readings).
 In a manually run lab operation, these tasks are performed by hand and will take a considerable amount of time to complete manually, but if one implements the LIMS functionality of only requiring the review of results that are outside of the expected limits (i.e., review upon exception), then considerable time and cost savings can be realized.
 This, of course, is primarily used in a quality control laboratory environment.

 The same goes for the review and approval of a complete sample (i.e. not just an individual analysis on the sample).
 The time and cost savings associated with review by exception can be considerable, however, even larger cost savings can be realized if your organization is running batches of samples along with the associated QC samples (dupes, spikes, repeats, etc.).
 If this is your scenario, when you perform a sample review, it will be in the context of the QC batch and all the QC samples will need to be reviewed as well.
-Having all these runs and data available, and integrated in your LIMS, is where significant time and cost savings can be realized.
+Having all these runs and data available, and integrated with your LIMS, is where significant time and cost savings can be realized.

 Do you understand the full cost of your LIMS?
 Have you determined the potential cost savings that implementation of your LIMS and the automation of your lab and business processes and procedures will drive?
 Have you explored all the areas listed above for potential cost savings?